-- Their aim is not only that suicide should decrease - They aim at achieving a society in which people can lead life in a lively manner.
-As such, they want the number of suicides to decrease. - Realize the society where we can worry at rest and can be troubled in peace
+- aim is not only that suicide should decrease - achieve a society in which people can lead life in a lively manner.
+In this way, the number of suicides to decrease. - Realize the society where we can worry at rest and can be troubled in peace